Nadrieril/graphical-algebra/README.md

 Another way to contribute is via GitHub.
 Come file an issue or propose a PR!
 The GitHub repo is [here](https://github.com/Nadrieril/graphical-algebra).

+TODO: explain the Jekyll structure and how to test locally

+TODO: show how to embed youtube/twitter/latex